wp-plugins/tracking-code-manager/readme.txt

 Tracking Code Manager plugin allows you to gather EVERY code and snippet displaying them exactly where you want, whether in the whole site or in specific pages and posts.

+> <strong>Bug Reports</strong><br>
+> Feel free to reach us by email for any problem you have with our plugins.
+> Describe the steps to reproduce the bug and we will be happy to help!<br>
+> To report a bug use the form at http://intellywp.com/report-a-bug/

 = THE REAL PROBLEM =

 We are living in the Saas era, where online services manage all kind of software, analysis and advanced tools.
 Since every one of them needs a script or a tracking code, why don’t we take it easy with the fast Tracking Code Manager plugin?